wiwichips/JAS/README.md

 ```
 This test checks if the server can properly maintain a job queue with jobs that take a certain amount of time to complete.
 This test is a a success if the first status shows 8 processors are busy and the second status says 12 jobs have completed.

+## Works Cited
+The timedCountdown script was not created by me.
+It was provided by Andrew Hamilton-Wright for use in this assignment testing.